HectareaGalbis/omm/README.md

 };
 ```

 Note that the implementation of the `+` operator must be in the header because `Vector` is a template class.
-However, we may need to include the rest of the daughter classes for being able of implement all the specializations.
+However, we may need to include the rest of the daughter classes for being able to implement all the specializations.
 So, the next code will cause a cyclic dependency and the project will not compile:

 ```C++
 // Vector.h